 Nike started out as a running shoe manufacturer, long before it ventured into casual shoes and apparel.
 As co-founder Phil Knight explains, “we just tried to get our shoes on the feet of runners… we thought the world stopped and started in the lab and everything revolved around the product.”

-When the brand pursued a DTC model, and ended hundreds of long term partnerships with retailers, it quickly realised the importance of mass distribution: many light buyers couldn’t find Nike in their usual stores and so didn’t buy them.
+When the brand pursued a DTC model, and ended hundreds of long term partnerships with retailers, it quickly realised the importance of mass distribution: many light buyers couldn’t find Nike products in their usual stores and simply didn’t buy them.
 Sales declined 8% in 2024.

-Nobel Prize winners, scientific geniuses in their own fields, have scientifically questionable views in other fields.
+Nobel Prize winners, scientific geniuses in their own fields, are known to have scientifically questionable views in other fields.
 Alfred Russel Wallace, codiscoverer of the theory of natural selection, advocated spiritualism and believed that nonmaterial forces explained the evolution of the human mind.
-Percival Lowell, a pioneer in planetary astronomy whose observations paved the way for the discovery of Pluto, was convinced that he had discovered martian canals of intelligent origin.
+Percival Lowell, a pioneer in planetary astronomy, was convinced that he had discovered martian canals of intelligent origin.